mobxjs/mobx/README.md

 Installation: `npm install mobservable --save`

-MOBservable is light-weight standalone library to create Reactive primitives, functions, arrays and objects.
+MOBservable is light-weight standalone transparent reactive programming library to create Reactive primitives, functions, arrays and objects.

 Its goal is to make developers happy and productive by removing boilerplate work such as invalidating derived data or managing event listeners.
 It makes sure data changes are automatically, atomically and synchronously propagated through your app without being obtrusive.